Our Work

 During the first six years of life, when development for cognitive, social, emotional and physical attributes are most critical, positive interaction with caregivers is vital not only to children but also beneficial for maternal well-being.

-Across all countries, suicide is a major cause of mortality during adolescence for males and females.
+Across all countries, suicide is a major cause of mortality during adolescence.

 Adolescence is the time when many mental health issues emerge.
 Approximately half of lifetime mental disorders—including depression, bipolar disorder, anxiety-related disorders, impulse-control disorders and substance-control disorders—begin by age 14.